Dis-count/Distancing/Methods/Describe1.md

 ##  Rules:

+Maximize the distance.

-Time Distancing :  The time gap of each used room.
+Time Distancing:  The time gap of each used room.

 Space Distancing:  Enlarge the space distancing of each room as much as possible.
 That is, if we have a room contains $q_k$ seat numbers, and distance ratio is r, then the number of customers who can be served $p_i$ is less than $q_k\cdot r$.
 This condition can be set as a constraint.